 Tiqets API

 Tiqets is an agency that focuses on the digital distribution of museum and attraction tickets.
-It offers OTAs, travel site owners, and other travel distributors two types of REST/JSON APIs for accessing and booking 4,500 products and 2,500 venues in 250 popular destinations across 50 countries.
+It offers OTAs, travel site owners, and other travel distributors a REST/JSON API for accessing and booking 4,500 products and 2,500 venues in 250 popular destinations across 50 countries.

 OpenTable API